-Improve expressive and receptive communication
+Improve expressive and receptive communication.

-Improve attention and concentration in busy environment
+Improve attention and concentration in busy environments.

-Enhance speech and language recognition speed
+Enhance speech and language recognition speed.

-Improve short term and long term memory
+Improve short term and long term memory of auditory information especially.

-Have greater co-ordination and balance skills
+Have greater co-ordination and balance skills.

-Reduce social isolation and increase social interaction with peers/family/adults
+Reduce social isolation and increase social interaction with peers/family/adults.

-Reduce sensory overload
+Reduce sensory overload.

 Hemispheres works from a neurological foundation, and auditory integration is a valued aspect of natural development.
-Whilst Hemispheres primarily uses a specific specialised movement programme to develop, mature and improve the connectivity and functioning of the whole brain, including the Cerebellum, Brain Stem, Motor and Pre Frontal Cortex, we also look to include auditory stimulation if necessary.
+Whilst Hemispheres primarily use a specific, specialised movement programme to develop, mature and improve the connectivity and functioning of the whole brain, including the Cerebellum, Brain Stem, Motor and Pre Frontal Cortex, we also look to include auditory stimulation if necessary.
 If auditory stimulation is required, Hemispheres recommend the Listening Programme.
 The Listening Programme was developed by Advanced Brain Technologies in the US as a non invasive programme to address auditory processing difficulties but it also can improve the integration of the central nervous system if delivered with support.
-Hemispheres, follows the prescribed schedule for 20 weeks, and then we individualise the programme of listening to address the specific areas pertinent to each child’s therapy.
-The listening programme’s psychoacoustically modified music is designed to stimulate, or ‘exercise’, the different functions of the auditory processing systems.
-This enables the brain to better receive, process, store and utilize the information it receives from the inner ear.
+Hemispheres follows the prescribed schedule for 20 weeks, and then we individualise the programme of listening to address the specific areas pertinent to each child’s therapy.
+The listening programme’s psychoacoustically modified music is designed to stimulate, or ‘exercise’ the different functions of the auditory processing systems.
+This enables the brain to better receive, process, store and utilise the information it receives from the inner ear.

-The Listening Programme is delivered over a twenty week period at home, where Hemisphere will provide distance support during this time, charting the changes and responses a child’s nervous system makes to the different sound frequencies.
+The Listening Programme is delivered over a twenty week period at home.
+Hemisphere will provide distance support during this time, charting the changes and responses a child’s nervous system makes to the different sound frequencies.
 After 20 weeks the programme of listening is then individualised to target specific areas of the central nervous system, thereby enhancing the improvements for each individual child.
 The child’s auditory processing levels are measured at the start and end of the twenty weeks, as well as intermittently whilst the child is receiving therapy, to monitor the benefits of the programme.